jzebor/cvssfuzz/README.md

 # CVSS Fuzz

 ## Introduction
 CVSS Fuzz is a Python package designed for fuzzing implementations that utilize the Common Vulnerability Scoring System (CVSS).
 It aims to test and validate CVSS-related applications, ensuring robustness and reliability against a variety of inputs.
-Currently supports CVSS 4.0 and CVSS 3.1, CVSS 2.0.
+Supports all versions of CVSS except version 1.

 ## Features
 - Generation of fuzzed CVSS vectors.
 - Customizable fuzzing strategies.
 - Detailed logging and reporting.
+(WIP)
 - Import as module in your code or run from the command line.

 ## Installation